d-marquina/CoppeliaSim-Stubs-Generator/README.md

 ```bash
 update-coppeliasim-stubs
 ```
-This command will automatically run the necessary scripts to query the CoppeliaSim API, generate the intermediate JSON files, and build the final `stubs.pyi` file within the package.
+This command will automatically run the necessary scripts to query the CoppeliaSim API and generate definitions for all supported languages.

+#### Generating for a Specific Language
+You can also generate stubs for a specific language using flags:

+*   **For Python only:**
+    ```bash
+    update-coppeliasim-stubs --python
+    ```

+*   **For TypeScript only:**
+    ```bash
+    update-coppeliasim-stubs --typescript
+    ```

+The generated files will be placed in the appropriate directories within the project (`src/` for the functional Python stubs and `stubs/` for reference copies).

 **Note on `simROS2`:** The pre-generated stub file included in this package was created on Windows.
 The `simROS2` plugin is only available on Linux, so its API information is not included.
 If you are working on Linux and need stubs for `simROS2`, you can regenerate the file using the `update-coppeliasim-stubs` command.